edubf22/mini-project-IV/README.md

 ## Challanges
 - Giving priority to the right parts of the project.
 A significant amount of time was spent imputing missing values with more elaborate methods, only to realize later that these could not be incorporated in the pipeline.
 - Saving the model as a script after using pipeline.
 Initially, the script was created using processed data.
 Figuring out how to include the feature engineering steps in the pipeline was a big challenge.
 - Understanding how to build an API using Flask.
-Currently, the API is rather limited, and the response is not ideal.
+Currently, the API is rather limited, and the response is not ideal (only a probability is shown).

 ## Future Goals
 - Come up with more meaningful ways of treating the data and incorporating that in the pipeline using `FunctionTransformer()`.